Rishabhbahuguna03/SQL/Use-cases/01_Case_01/01_Case_01_Healthy_Sustainable_Product_Growth.md

 | 15 | Organic Poha | Breakfast |

 ## Business Interpretation
-**NutriLife** currently offers **seven products** that are **both low-fat and recyclable**, mostly in daily-use categories like snacks, bakery, and dairy.
+NutriLife currently offers seven products that are both low-fat and recyclable, mostly in daily-use categories like snacks, bakery, and dairy.
 This shows that the company’s early efforts toward healthy and sustainable offerings are centered on staple food items.
 Expanding these attributes into beverages or meal mixes could help reach a wider health-conscious audience.